Montgomery County specific answer

-Beyond that, the answer to "How long does court approval take? " in Montgomery County is influenced by both the state's legal framework under Ohio Rev.
+Beyond that, "How long does court approval take? " in Montgomery County follows Ohio Rev.

 Code Ann. §§ 2323.